 Here's how to get NBA tickets and their prices so you can prepare for this sporting event in advance.

 Day 5: Spend a day at your favorite museums

-New York is one of the cities with the most important museums in the world, so once you've had time to walk around and get to know the great points of the city, it's time to dedicate a single day to visit the best museums in New York.
+New York is one of the cities with the most important museums in the world, so once you have had time to walk around and get to know the great points of the city, it is time to dedicate a single day to visit the best museums in New York.
 Which one to choose?
 I'll tell you a little about each one so you can plan your visit to your liking: